artsmia/artstories.md/art/frankfurt-kitchen.md

 ## Everything at hand

 Aluminum containers held common cooking and baking ingredients for convenience and easy pouring.
-From top left to bottom right, the bins are labeled for: Coffee, salt, semolina, dried fruit, rice, oats, baking ingredients, fine sugar, noodles, barley and sugar.
+From top left to bottom right, the bins are labeled for: coffee, salt, semolina, dried fruit, rice, oats, baking ingredients, fine sugar, noodles, barley and sugar.

 ## Ironing board